Sculpture outside The Booth Museum in Cartersville, Georgia

 This bed and breakfast in Clarkesville is located on Bear Gap Road.
 The road was originally called Old Stagecoach Road.
 Travelers used it to travel from Clayton to Athens.
 Today, the Glen-Ella Springs Inn is family-owned and operated by the Kivetts.
 Stay the night, or just go for dinner in the award-winning restaurant.

 Travel back in time to an authentic 1850s community, and learn what life was like for the Creek Indians, the frontier settlers, rural farmers and townspeople.
-Historic Westville, a living history museum, is expected to open to the public in fall 2018.
-So, mark your calendar.
-The buildings in Westville are being moved from the museum's original location in Lumpkin to Columbus.
+Historic Westville, a living history museum, provides a firsthand experience of what life would have been like in the 19th century.
+The buildings in Westville were moved from the museum's original location in Lumpkin to Columbus.
+Meet and interact with interpreters dressed in period clothing who represent the culture and traditions of those that occupied this region, as well as a variety of authentic trade-based shops, homesites, and historic churches.

 Visit New Echota State Historic Site in Calhoun and learn about the Native American tribe, the Cherokee.
 New Echota was the capital of the Cherokee nation and includes government buildings, as well as the newspaper office where The Phoenix, the first Cherokee newspaper was printed.
 This is also the beginning of the Trail of Tears.
 In addition to life in the Cherokee nation, learn about the forced removal of 16,000 Cherokee from Georgia to Oklahoma in the 1830s.

 If you didn't have a horse, the best mode of transportation in the Old West was by train.
-In Cordele, board the SAM Shortline Train, Georgia's only rolling state park, for a trip through Georgia’s Southwest corner.
-Be sure to sample the peanut ice cream in Plains, and don’t miss the Rural Telephone Museum in Leslie, which has a very unique take on the history of communications from the Creek Indians through modern day telephones.
+In Cordele, board the Historic SAM Shortline Railroad, Georgia's only rolling state park, for a trip through Georgia’s southwest corner.
+Be sure to sample the peanut ice cream in Plains, and don’t miss the Rural Telephone Museum in Leslie, which has a very unique take on the history of communications from the Creek Indians through modern-day telephones.

 This National Historic Landmark in Toccoa was once a stagecoach stop on the Unicoi Turnpike.
 Visitors can tour the house that has many of the original artifacts and furnishings.
 For an added treat, visit Traveler's Rest during Pioneer Days in October and learn skills needed to be a pioneer in the 1800s.